 Principal Investigator: Dr. Sharon Ong

 Principle Investigator: Dr. Henry Brighton

 Computational Linguistics and Psycholinguistics

-The Computational Linguistics and Psycholinguistics unit focuses on applying Machine Learning techniques to textual, audio and visual data to model human language learning and processing in theoretical and applied domains.
+Research in the Computational Linguistics and Psycholinguistics group mainly relies on statistical machine learning and (hierarchical) Bayesian modelling, as well as advanced deep neural models for processing linguistic and visual data.
 A number of research projects attempt to improve our understanding of human cognition by building formal and computational models of human language acquisition and use.
 Knowledge of how humans process language is in turn used to develop better applied systems and general-purpose tools and techniques for processing large collections of linguistic and extralinguistic data.

 In 2019, Mindlabs, the interdisciplinary research center where Minds, Media and Technology meet, was founded as a multi-partner initiative in the field of the development of learning and training applications.
 MindLabs is an initiative that brings together knowledge and expertise in areas related to human-centered AI, including robotics and avatars, serious games and learning, virtual and augmented reality and language and data technologies.
 MindLabs operates on the interface of human and artificial minds.
 It hosts a series of large AI-related projects, including the Tilburg University ICAI Lab “MasterMinds”.
 MindLabs functions complementarily to other initiatives in the province, including JADS and EAISI, and is located in a dedicated building in the Tilburg city center to house all relevant AI partners.